IceHe/lib/snips/java-concurrency-in-pratice.md

 If **multiple threads access the same mutable state variable without appropriate synchronization**, your program is broken.
 There are three ways to fix it:

-- Don't share the state variable across threads;
+- **Don't share** the state variable across threads;
-- Make the state variable immutable; or
+- Make the **state variable immutable**; or
-- Use synchronization whenever accessing the state variable.
+- Use **synchronization** whenever accessing the state variable.

+When designing threadͲsafe classes, good objectͲoriented techniques Ͳ encapsulation, immutability, and clear specification of invariantsͲare your best friends.

+- _invariant : n. 不变式/不变量 ; adj. 不变的/无变化的_

 TODO